marlycormar/tidyverse_sample_exam/README.md

 The Sample Exam with solutions is located at [./sample\_exam\_sols/sols.html](https://marlycormar.github.io/tidyverse_sample_exam/sample_exam_sols/sols.html).

+### Need help?

+Reach out\!
+I am a certified RStudio instructor for both the Tidyverse ecosystem and Shiny.
+There are other great trainers out there as well;
+check out the full list [here](https://education.rstudio.com/trainers/).

 *Notes*:

   - The sample exam in this repo comes from the RStudio blog post